bizeditors/BizEditors-PHP-Translation-API/README.md

 BizEditors-PHP-Translation-API
 ==============================

-With the BizEditors Translation API, developers can easily access over 10.000 translators / editors and more than 120 different language pairs and integrate into their own system.
-For details check the <a href="http://www.bizeditors.com/en/developers">translation API documentation</a>.
+With the BizEditors Translation API and Proofreading API, developers can easily access over 10.000 translators & editors and more than 120 different language pairs and integrate into their own system on demand.
+For details check the <a href="http://www.bizeditors.com/en/developers">PHP translation API</a> documentation.

-Supported methods are:
+It takes care of authorization, JSON encoding and decoding and it can do a few more very convenient things.

+<h2>Methods:</h2>
 <ul>
   <li>Get word count of plain text (POST)t</li>
   <li>Get word count of document (POST)</li>